alefore/weblog/ten-years-of-edge.md

 This has obvious non-controversial implications:

-* Define appropriately named constants, rather than using magic values directly.
+* Define appropriately named constants;
+  rather than using magic values directly.

 * Add `const` annotations to relevant class methods.

-* Use appropriate names that convey meaning; schew abbreviations.
+* Use appropriate names that convey meaning; eschew abbreviations.

 It also has some less-obvious implications.